 Introduction

-The Berlin Wall was a physical barrier that divided East and West Berlin from 1961 to 1989.
-Its construction was a symbol of the ideological division between the eastern and western blocs during the Cold War.
-This blog post will examine whether the Berlin Wall was effective in achieving its intended purpose.
+The Wall called Berlin wall was a physical barrier that separated Berlin in East from West Berlin from the year 1961 to 1989.
+It was built in the midst of the Cold War representing ideological divide of the East and West.
+This blog post will discuss whether or not the creation of the Berlin Wall was successful in its aim.

 Effectiveness